Gorongosa National Park in Mozambique is the setting for Africa's greatest restoration project and home to The Royal Portfolio's latest project.

 The new lodge will offer an opportunity to be a part of a pioneering conservation project and Africa’s greatest restoration story.
 Situated in the heart of Mozambique, Gorongosa National Park is a breathtakingly beautiful region that was once known as the ‘Eden of Africa’.
 The area has a rich ecological diversity lying at the southern end of Africa’s Great Rift Valley.
 Royal Gorongosa will offer a unique and deeply edifying wilderness experience.

-Gorongosa National Park is included in National Geographic Travel’s list of the best places to visit in 2019.
+Interest in the project has been fantastic with features about Gorongosa in the NY Times, National Geographic and the Independent.
+Gorongosa National Park was also included in National Geographic Travel’s list of the best places to visit in 2019.

 Originally established in 1920, by the end of the 1950s Gorongosa was receiving more than 6,000 tourists annually.
 Gorongosa was a thriving, rich biosphere of fauna and flora, a symphony of harmonious existence.